 - Cashier’s cheque in US$, mailed or couriered to us.
 Post normally takes at least 10 days (from the USA) so we recommend sending via courier (e.g. Fedex) if time is tight.

-We are unable to offer refunds within 90 days of your charter start date unless we can re-sell your reserved dates.
+Have you found yourself thinking “What happens if I cancel my charter?”
+Unfortunately, we are unable to offer refunds within 90 days of your charter start date unless we can re-sell your reserved dates.
 As we adhere to this policy, we strongly suggest that Trip Cancellation Insurance is purchased.